 Interesting Information about the Incredible Incas

 An Unfinished Story — The Incas never got to finish Machu Picchu.
-While the construction of the sacred citadel started at the height of the Incan empire, the Spanish conquistadors and the diseases they carried unfortunately wiped out the natives by the end of the 16th century.
+While the construction of the sacred citadel started at the height of the Incan empire, the Spanish conquistadors and the diseases they carried unfortunately killed a majority of the local people by the end of the 16th century.

 The Immovable — The Incas constructed buildings without mortar using a dry masonry method.
-The stones fit so perfectly that nothing can get between them.
-This made the structure extremely resistant to earthquakes.
+The stones fit so perfectly that to this day you cannot slide a razor blade between them.
+This made the structures extremely resistant to earthquakes.

 An Effective Postal System — The ancient people had relay messengers called chasquis who traveled across rope bridges over deep mountain gorges and ran up and down steep mountain paths to quickly deliver communications to teams.